-Michigan schools are winding down, which means we've got openings in MDCR’s Relentless Tour summer schedule.
+Have you booked MDCR's Relentless Tour for your summer event yet?
 Bring former MSU Spartan and anti-bullying speaker Anthony Ianni to your camp, summer youth program or conference.
 Anthony can tailor his message to reach all ages and to fit the exact time you have available.
 Sign up now!.

 Bullying can affect everybody today, including people with Autism.
 A stat most people don’t know is that 65-90% of kids with Autism are the prime target for bullies.
 I myself was one of those victims when I was younger and it continued until I was a freshman in high school.
 After I heard this stat I knew I had to take action!
 Anthony Ianni, of the Michigan Department of Civil Rights, is one of the most sought after anti-bullying motivational speakers in the region.